The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Photospheric Chromospheric Heterogeneity

 In addition to significant photometric effects, starspots and faculae demonstrate characteristic spectroscopic and spectropolarimetric signatures.
 Modeling of chromospheric features in the integrated spectra of stars can yield meaningful measurements of plage-like fractional area coverages \citep[see, e.g.,][]{Andretta:2017}; line-depth ratios are also a reliable source for starspot temperatures \citep[e.g.,][]{TonerGray1988,GrayJohanson1991,Catalano2002}.
 Furthermore, starspots on stars with higher effective temperatures can result in molecular lines that would not otherwise be present in their spectra \citep{Berdyugina2003mol}.
 These molecular features can be used to measure starspot properties \citep[e.g.,][]{Vogt1979,Huenemoerder1989,Neff1995,ONeal1998,Berdyugina-02,Afram-Berdyugina2015}.
 In general, hotter stars have a larger difference between the unspotted surface temperature and the spot temperature than cooler stars do \citep[e.g.,][]{Berdyugina2005,AndersenKorhonen2015}.
 This temperature difference can be as large as 2000\,K for spectral type G0 and only 200\,K for spectral type M4.
+While the trend with spectral type is similar, temperature differences derived from spectral observations can be both smaller and larger than those derived from observations \citep{Panja-2020}.
 Spectropolarimetric analysis of many atomic and molecular lines reveals an internal, height-dependent temperature and magnetic structure of starspots with strong magnetic fields, which were found to be smaller and warmer in the lower atmospheres of earlier M-dwarfs than later M-dwarfs, where starspots with strong fields are bigger and cooler throughout their entire atmosphere \citep{Berdyugina2011,Afram-Berdyugina2019}.